 Quality Of The Battery

-Conversely, if your golf cart’s battery is older than two years, it’ll charge more quickly.
+Conversely, if the battery is older than two years, it’ll charge more quickly.
 As batteries age, they lose their total capacity.
 So, an older battery with lower capacity will reach its full charge faster.

 Discharge Level Of The Batteries